JulianDominic/MTGPriceAggregator/README.md

 1. Docker must be installed
 2. Clone/Download the repository
-3. Install the dependencies; Backend: `cd backend && pip install -r requirements_app.txt`.
-Frontend: `cd frontend && npm install`
-4. Change `localhost` found in `frontend/src/App.jsx` to the host machine's IP, if applicable.
-5. Change all instances of `YOUR_IP` found in `docker-compose.yml` to the host machine's IP.
+3. In the `.env` file, replace `YOUR_IP` with the IP address of the host machine.
-6. At the root directory, run `docker compose build --no-cache && docker compose up -d`
+4. At the root directory, run `docker compose build --no-cache && docker compose up -d`
-7. Access the frontend at `http://YOUR_IP:10015/`

 #### Manual